nicolaei/master/docs/thesis/source/05_implementation.md

 ### Latency and goodput measurement

 To measure latency and goodput a `socket` server is set up on the access points, which the client connects to over UDP.
-UPD was selected to avoid potential backoff from an TCP implementation.
-Packets are sent as soon as the channel is avaliable for aditional sends.
+UDP was selected to avoid potential backoff from an TCP implementation.
+Packets are sent from the client as soon as the channel is avaliable for aditional data.
 Each packet is numbered to make sure that timing is matched to the correct packet.

 By only checking latency and goodput between the client and access point, instead of a remote host, we make sure that only the connection between the two nodes